emqx/cloud-docs/en_US/price/overview.md

 EMQX Cloud can be quickly and easily deployed in just a few minutes.
 With support for 17 different regions across AWS, Google Cloud, and Microsoft Azure, it's an ideal choice for running your MQTT services globally.

-To better serve the our users, whether you are individual developers or global industry leaders, EMQX Cloud offers three distinct product plans:
+To better serve our users, whether you are individual developers or global industry leaders, EMQX Cloud offers three distinct product plans:

 1. **Serverless Plan**: Provide MQTT services on a secure and scalable cluster that is charged based on usage.
 The service is entirely free for usage within the free quota, and supports up to 1000 concurrent connections.